341 ETH (Benazepril 5 mg)

 Pill imprint 341 ETH has been identified as Benazepril hydrochloride 5 mg.

 Benazepril is used in the treatment of high blood pressure; diabetic kidney disease; left ventricular dysfunction; heart failure and belongs to the drug class angiotensin converting enzyme inhibitors.
 There is positive evidence of human fetal risk during pregnancy.
-Benazepril 5 mg is not subject to the Controlled Substances Act.
+Benazepril 5 mg is not a controlled substance under the Controlled Substance Act (CSA).